Christian novel: Modern American Christian novels

 Publishers of Christian novels include B&H Publishing Group, Baker Publishing Group (whose imprints include Baker Academic, Baker Books, Bethany House, Brazos Press, Chosen, and Revell), Bridge-Logos Foundation, David C. Cook, HarperCollins Christian (Thomas Nelson) and Zondervan, Harvest House, Howard Publishing (a division of Simon & Schuster), Kregel Publications, Tyndale House, and Waterbrook Press (a division of Random House).
 Such novels are today marketed world-wide through Christian bookstores and online distributors, such as ChristianBook.com and Amazon.com, respectively.

 Urban Christian fiction

+Urban Christian fiction is an Imprint of the Kensington Publishing Corp.

-Urban Christian fiction is a genre in which conflicting stories of emotion and vividness mixes God, the urban church, and faith.
-Violence and sex is not purposely excluded, but are included whenever necessary for the story line.
-God is the center of the characters lives in Urban Christian Fiction and these stories usually portray African-American or Latino urban culture.
-Urban Christian publishing company publishes urban Christian books along with other subdivisions of urban Christian which includes urban renaissance and urban soul.
-Some best-selling authors in this genre for 2012 are Kimberla Lawson Roby, Victoria Christopher Murray, Tony Dungy, Lutishia Lovely, Neta Jackson, Keyon C. Polite, Serita Jakes (Bishop T.D.
-Jakes' wife), and ReShonda Tate Billingsley.
-Some book titles and authors of urban Christian fiction are: Married Strangers by Dwan Abrams, Sheena's Dream by Marilyn Mayo Anderson, First Comes Love by Shana Johnson Burton, Count It All Joy by Ashea Goldson, Secrets and Lies by Rhonda McKnight, 'Til Debt Do Us Part by Michelle Larks, and Soul Confessions by Monique Miller.
+It is a genre in which conflicting stories of emotion and vividness mixes God, the urban church, and faith.
+The stories usually portray African-American or Latino characters who have God at the center of their lives.
+Violence and sex is not normally included, but may appear whenever necessary for the story line.
+The Urban Christian publishing company also publishes other subdivisions including urban renaissance and urban soul.
+Novels such as In the Shadows of Myrmidons by B. Lloyd Reese and Nicholas J. Rzepczynsk fall into the Young Adult/ Superhero genre.

+Some best-selling authors in this genre for 2012 were Kimberla Lawson Roby, Victoria Christopher Murray, Tony Dungy, Lutishia Lovely, Neta Jackson, Keyon C. Polite, Serita Jakes (wife of Bishop T.D.
+Jakes), and ReShonda Tate Billingsley.